brenneran/Projects/README.md

 - **Folder:** [Jenkins](https://github.com/brenneran/Projects/tree/main/Jenkins)
   - **Key Features:**
     - Automated build to upload files to s3 with md5 hash validation, with different credentials and regions.
     - Error handling and retry mechanisms for robustness.
     - Retry logic and reports.
 - **Folder:** [CI-CD](https://github.com/brenneran/Projects/tree/main/CD-CD)
   - **Key Features:**
+    - The full application deployment using Docker the Flask application with Jenkins Groovy.

 ### 4. Vue.js Framework Work
 A project where I worked with the Vue.js framework to build an application for components.